chandan21gupta/Simple-Packing/README.md

 2. Do not upload the input and output file

 3. Do not modify the existing files.
-If you want to use the improve existing function, please create a new one with a different name after that function, and I will check that out and combine the two functions together.
+If you want to improve existing function, please create a new one with a different name after that function, and I will check that out and combine the two functions together.